Spread Betting – the Legends

 Geraldine Davis has been a trader for the past 10 years after giving up being a vet because it was ‘too stressful’.

-She works from her home in south west Devon using websites such as Capital Spreads to trade, but is currently out of the market due to difficulties with her internet connection.
+She works from her home in south west Devon using online trading brokers to trade.
 A fan of shorting, Ms Davis believes that far from causing market volatility, shorting actually is positive for the financial sector and a good way of making a quick profit, if you know what you are doing.
-'There are profits to be made!"
-Ms Davis insists.'
+‘There are profits to be made!”
+Ms Davis insists.’

 ‘Shorting stocks can stop share prices from falling dramatically, and actually provide market stability.
 As long as you are aware of the dangers, shorting is a much quicker way to make a profit than traditional trading.’